hoangduytran/blender-manual/manual/scene_layout/object/editing/parent.rst

 the parent object of all the selected objects.
 Each child object will inherit the transformations of the parent.
 The parent object can be of any type.

-If the object has a pre-existing parent, that is cleared first.
+If the object has a preexisting parent, that is cleared first.
 This moves the object to its own location, rotation and scale, without its parent's influence.